solidhits@rogers.com

 AMGOLO DELLA MUSICA LEGGERA - a cura di: Mario Marasco - E' I'unico cantante Italiano residente in Canada che attualmente sta riscuotendo successo anche ne campoinglese.
 Capeggia il complesso de; " Abraham's Children" ed oltre ad essere un ottima impostazione di voce che le permette di interpretare divinamente sia i pezzi ritmici che melodici.
 I componenti del complesso sono: Brian Cotterill, Ron Bartley, Jim Bertucci e Bob McPherson: Il complesso appartiene all scuderia della: "Avenue of America Records Ltd." E' stato emesso il primo 45 girl dal la G.A.S.
 Records - un grande sucesso americano tradatto

-All site content (e.g. clips, stills, designs, audio samples,writings videos, etc.) is protected by intellectual property law any use without the written permission is strictly prohibited. ©1997 - 2010 All rights reserved.
-Marisa Lang Management email us solidhits@rogers.com PLEASE CONTACT THE WEBMASTER IF YOU NOTICE ANY PROBLEMS WITH THE PAGE.
+All site content (e.g. clips, stills, designs, audio samples,writings videos, etc.) is protected by intellectual property law any use without the written permission is strictly prohibited. ©1997 - 2013 All rights reserved. email solidhits@jimib.com PLEASE CONTACT THE WEBMASTER IF YOU NOTICE ANY PROBLEMS WITH THE PAGE.